 Take a figurative bite out of the Big Apple with a New York hot dog (tip: the best ones are from street vendors).
-Smothered in mustard and ketchup and topped with buttery fried onions and a spoonful of sauerkraut, this is a favorite budget bite with locals and cash-strapped travelers alike.
+Smothered in mustard and ketchup and topped with buttery fried onions and a spoonful of sauerkraut, this is a fave budget bite with locals and cash-strapped travellers alike.

 If you have a sweet tooth and crave a sugary hit, look no further than an American doughnut.
 Dense and doughy, they’re delicious plain (with sugar), but you might also be keen to try them glazed or filled with jam, cream or custard.
-Whether you head to a Dunkin’ Donuts chain or a family-owned doughnut shop, you’re never far from doughnuts in America.
+Whether you head to a Dunkin’ Donuts chain or a family-owned doughnut shop, you’re never far from this sugary snack.
 On the road?
 There are even drive-thru doughnut stores in some states.

 Grits is a popular dish that originated in the South.
 With a similar texture to porridge, it's made from coarsely ground cornmeal that is slow-cooked until thick and creamy.
 It's then mixed with butter and cream and seasoned with salt, pepper and cheese.
 You can also eat it with sweet toppings like nuts, fruits, cinnamon and syrup.